-I’ve been a Beautycounter consultant for nearly 4 years now and I love it.
+I’ve been a Beautycounter consultant for nearly five years now and I love it.
 I tried Beautycounter for the first time when I when I was looking for a better tinted moisturizer.
 I got hooked on the Dew Skin first.
 Then I got hooked on more beauty products and eventually skin care products.
 I loved the products so much, I wanted to share them with others.
 And now, I actively work the business.
 In short, I absolutely LOVE being a consultant.
 It’s fun and I like the variety and creativity involved.

 One thing I was confused by when I started was the compensation plan so hopefully this post helps you understand it a bit better too.
 (And you may also like this post with an honest look at being a Beautycounter consultant.)

 While I don’t know the structure of other direct sales companies’ compensation plans, I do think Beautycounter’s structure is a bit different from others in the beauty industry.
 First, there are very few requirements or “minimums” to maintain your consultant status.
 In fact, only one or two orders from customers a month will comfortably meet the expectations for Consultants.
 More on the sales minimums below!